 Ayurveda training, Maharishi University of Management, Fairfield, IA: album

 I am interested in understanding the mind-body relationship in healing at multiple levels, including patient-centered care in domains such as cancer survivorship and chronic pain management.
-My research examines the aspect of healing constituted through communication–whether this is in provider-patient communication or in mind-body self-reflexive communication.
+My research examines the aspect of healing constituted through communication–whether this is in therapeutic relationships or in mind-body self-reflexive communication.

 Conference proceedings, Symposium on Yoga Research, Tailoring Patanjali’s sutra’s to empower, restore, and heal.